farhansadikgalib/map_bd/README.md

 # Map BD - Interactive Bangladesh Map Flutter Package

-A beautiful, interactive Flutter package that displays a detailed map of Bangladesh with all 8 administrative divisions.
+A beautiful, interactive Flutter package that displays a detailed map of Bangladesh with all 8 administrative divisions and their respective districts.
 This package provides a customizable, interactive map experience perfect for educational apps, tourism applications, data visualization, and geographic learning.

 ## 🌟 Features

 ### 🗺️ **Interactive Map Display**
-- **8 Administrative Divisions**: Rangpur, Rajshahi, Khulna, Chattogram, Sylhet, Dhaka, Mymensingh, and Barishal
+- **8 Administrative Divisions**: Rangpur, Rajshahi, Khulna, Chattogram, Sylhet, Dhaka, Mymensingh, and Barishal.
+- **Detailed District Views**: Click on a division to see a detailed map of its districts.
-- **Custom Painted Graphics**: High-quality vector graphics using Flutter's CustomPainter
+- **Custom Painted Graphics**: High-quality vector graphics using Flutter's CustomPainter.
-- **Accurate Geographic Representation**: Based on official Bangladesh administrative boundaries
+- **Accurate Geographic Representation**: Based on official Bangladesh administrative boundaries.
-- **Color-coded Divisions**: Each division has a distinct color for easy identification
+- **Color-coded Divisions**: Each division has a distinct color for easy identification.

 ### 🎯 **Interactive Functionality**
-- **Click to Focus**: Tap any division to view it in full-screen mode
+- **Click to Focus**: Tap any division to view its detailed district map.
-- **Centered Display**: Selected divisions are centered and scaled to fit the screen
+- **Centered Display**: Selected divisions are centered and scaled to fit the screen.
-- **Back Navigation**: Easy return to full map view with a stylish back button
+- **Back Navigation**: Easy return to full map view with a stylish back button.
-- **Smooth Transitions**: Immediate visual feedback for user interactions
+- **Smooth Transitions**: Immediate visual feedback for user interactions.

 ### 📊 **Custom Data Support**
-- **Division-specific Data**: Display custom string data for each division
+- **Division-specific Data**: Display custom string data for each division.
+- **District-specific Data**: Display custom string data for each district in the detailed view.
-- **Flexible Styling**: Customizable text styles for data display
+- **Flexible Styling**: Customizable text styles for data display.
-- **Dynamic Content**: Show/hide data as needed
+- **Dynamic Content**: Show/hide data as needed.
-- **Positioned Text**: Smart text positioning that adapts to full-screen mode
+- **Positioned Text**: Smart text positioning that adapts to the view.

 ### 🎨 **Visual Customization**
-- **Clean Text Display**: Division names and data without background clutter
+- **Clean Text Display**: Division and district names and data without background clutter.
-- **Responsive Design**: Adapts to different screen sizes
+- **Responsive Design**: Adapts to different screen sizes.
-- **Professional Appearance**: Modern, minimalist interface
+- **Professional Appearance**: Modern, minimalist interface.
-- **Accessible Colors**: High contrast for readability
+- **Accessible Colors**: High contrast for readability.

 ## 📦 Installation